two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 Workflows can be deployed to [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps/) or [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service) using [deploy configuration](/build-engine/docs/deploy-configuration) for the Azure target environment.

-The workflow runtime requires persistence for storing workflow definitions and execution state, this is provided by Azure Cosmos DB resources that are created when the workflow is deployed.
+The workflow runtime requires persistence for storing workflow execution state, this is provided by Azure Cosmos DB resources that are created when the workflow is deployed.
 The workflow runtime uses the [Cassandra API for Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/cassandra/introduction).

 :::note